seantwie03/tazb/README.md

     - Spring Security - Username and Password Authentication
     - Spring MVC - Model View Controller Framework
     - Spring Data JPA - Database Access (Create, Read, Update, Delete)
+    - Flyway - Database migrations

 ### Database
 PostgreSQL was chosen as the database due to the developer's familiarity with it.
 In the MVP, PostgreSQL will be installed directly on the operating system.
+Flyway will be used for database migrations.

 ### Operating System
 Ubuntu was chosen as the Operating System due to the Raspberry Pi support offered by Canonical.